 In Halifax, during their articling year, clerks rotate through three main areas of the firm: Corporate and Business, where they have exposure to corporate finance and securities, commercial law, tax, cross-border transactions and property; Litigation, which involves a number of different practice groups including construction, insurance, admiralty, business and other types of litigation, and Labour and Employment Law.
 During the rotations, the articled clerks’ work comes from lawyers in the specific group they are currently in.
 There is also an optional rotation period when clerks can choose which department they would like to return to for more in-depth exposure to that area of law.

-Articled clerks in our Charlottetown, Fredericton, Moncton, Saint John, St. John’s and Summerside offices have ongoing exposure throughout the year to all of the different areas of law in which the firm practices.
+Articled clerks in our Charlottetown, Fredericton, Moncton, Saint John, and St. John’s offices have ongoing exposure throughout the year to all of the different areas of law in which the firm practices.

 To ensure that articled clerks are able to discuss their progress and that we fulfill our teaching and associated responsibilities effectively, we have a number of resources for clerks to help them through the articling year:

 In Saint John, Fredericton, Moncton, St. John’s and Charlottetown each clerk has a partner assigned to them as a principal.
 The principal provides guidance throughout the year and meets regularly with the clerk to review evaluations and discuss progress.

 In Halifax, the Supervising Lawyer for articled clerks, Michelle Awad, meets regularly with the clerks and oversees the office’s articling program.

 Each clerk also has an associate mentor to provide advice and support throughout the articling year.
 The clerk and his or her mentor are encouraged to meet regularly for lunch; informal relationships frequently develop as well and continue in practice.
 These relationships are, and have always been, a well known part of our firm’s culture.